sigdialinlg2023/sigdialinlg2023.github.io/sitedata/resource_statement.md

 **Examples of Supplementary Materials Availability Statements**

-<span style="font-weight:normal">_Supplementary Materials Availability Statement:_ Source code for OurX and the queries used in Section 4 are available from Github.<sup>1</sup> The OurOntoX dataset is available from Zenodo [4].
+_Supplementary Materials Availability Statement:_ Source code for OurX and the queries used in Section 4 are available from Github.<sup>1</sup> The OurOntoX dataset is available from Zenodo [4].
 The MyHealth dataset cannot be made available as it incorporates private user data.
 ___
 1 https://github.com/ThisIsUs/OurX